xyanz/react-intro/06-multiple-props.md

 )
 ```

-We don't have to change anything in `App.js`, because it's still receiving exactly the same values for exactly the same two props - `name` and `age`.
+We don't have to change anything in `App.jsx`, because it's still receiving exactly the same values for exactly the same two props - `name` and `age`.
 We're just sending it those values in a slightly different way.

 > Check it out!
 If you browse to http://localhost:3000 nothing should have changed.